milvus-io/milvus/README.md

 ## What is Milvus?

 [Milvus](https://milvus.io/) is a high-performance vector database built for scale.
-It is used by AI applications to organize and search through large amounts of unstructured data, such as text and images.
+It is used by AI applications to organize and search through large amount of unstructured data, such as text, images, and multi-modal information.

-Milvus is implemented with Go and C++ and employs CPU/GPU instruction-level optimization for vector search efficiency.
-It has a [fully-distributed architecture on K8s](https://milvus.io/docs/overview.md#What-Makes-Milvus-so-Scalable) to handle tens of thousands of search queries on billions of vectors, scale horizontally and maintain data freshness by processing streaming data updates in real-time.
-For smaller use cases, Milvus also supports [Standalone mode](https://milvus.io/docs/install_standalone-docker.md) that can run on Docker.
-In addition, [Milvus Lite](https://milvus.io/docs/milvus_lite.md) is a lightweight version suitable for quickstart in python with simply `pip install`.
+Milvus is implemented with Go and C++ and employs CPU/GPU instruction-level optimization for best vector search performance.
+With [fully-distributed architecture on K8s](https://milvus.io/docs/overview.md#What-Makes-Milvus-so-Scalable), it can handle tens of thousands of search queries on billions of vectors, scale horizontally and maintain data freshness by processing streaming updates in real-time.
+For smaller use cases, Milvus supports [Standalone mode](https://milvus.io/docs/install_standalone-docker.md) that can run on Docker.
+In addition, [Milvus Lite](https://milvus.io/docs/milvus_lite.md) is a lightweight version suitable for quickstart in python, with simply `pip install`.

-Milvus is also available as a fully managed service on [Zilliz Cloud with free trial](https://cloud.zilliz.com/signup).
+The easiest way to try out Milvus is to use [Zilliz Cloud with free trial](https://cloud.zilliz.com/signup).
+Milvus is available as a fully managed service on Zilliz Cloud.

 The Milvus open-source project is under [LF AI & Data Foundation](https://lfaidata.foundation/projects/milvus/), distributed with [Apache 2.0](https://github.com/milvus-io/milvus/blob/master/LICENSE) License.